isomerpages/sciencecentre-emag/_stories/Space/Why Your Calendar Changes Every Year.md

 <p>The described calendar uses the rising and the setting of the sun to mark
 and form the calendar, counting the number of days before or after certain events to set out the dates.
+We call this a solar calendar, but it is more widely known as the <a href="https://www.livescience.com/45768-gregorian-calendar.html" rel="noopener nofollow" target="_blank">Gregorian calendar</a>.
+Invented in <a href="https://www.grc.nasa.gov/www/k-12/Numbers/Math/Mathematical_Thinking/calendar_calculations.htm" rel="noopener nofollow" target="_blank">1582</a>,
-We call this a solar calendar, but it is more widely known as the Gregorian calendar.
-Invented in 1582, it is mainly used in the Western world, and remarkably, this centuries-old method still dictates how we set our days and dates internationally.</p>
+it is mainly used in the Western world, and remarkably, this centuries-old method still dictates how we set our days and dates internationally.</p>
 <p>But there are many other cultures around the world that have formed their
 own calendars.
 Consider, for example, the Chinese lunar calendar and the Islamic calendar.</p>
 <h4><strong>Chinese Calendar</strong></h4>
-<p>Let's start with the Chinese lunar calendar.
-Counter to its name, it is
+<p>Let's start with the <a href="https://eclipse.gsfc.nasa.gov/SEhelp/calendars.html#Chinese" rel="noopener nofollow" target="_blank">Chinese lunar calendar</a>.
-not just a lunar calendar but what we call a lunisolar calendar.
+Counter to its name, it is not just a lunar calendar but what we call a lunisolar calendar.
 In other words, it takes into account the daily rising and setting of the Sun as well as the changing phases of the Moon.
 It is most likely done this way because the calendar is used as an agricultural calendar and most likely a religious or cultural one as well.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="2025 Moon Phase Calendar" src="/images/2_MoonPhaseCalendar.png">
 </div>
-<p><em>2025 Moon Phase Calendar</em>
+<p><em>2025 Moon Phase Calendar.
+Illustration Credit: Ai Xin Qin.</em>
 </p>
 <p>The first day of the month always starts with the new moon phases of the
 moon, and a month ends when the next new moon starts.
 This goes on for